-HEPA filter stands for High Efficiency Particulate Air filter while an ULPA filter is an Ultra Low Particulate Air filter.
+HEPA filter stands for High-Efficiency Particulate Air filter while a ULPA filter is an Ultra Low Particulate Air filter.

 HEPA and ULPA air filters keep dust and other contaminants from landing on surfaces in the clean room.
 While similar in many ways, there are some fundamental differences that make choosing the right filter an important decision.

 If you work in a clean room, you already know the importance of keeping it free of contaminants.
 Escaped dirt and other particles can lead to big problems down the road including equipment failure and or product contamination.

 Let’s learn about the key differences between a HEPA and a ULPA filter.

 HEPA and ULPA filters are categorized by their minimum collection efficiency rating which is ultimately determined by a variety of international standards and classifications.

 The following illustrates the difference in collection efficiency between HEPA and ULPA filters:

 – HEPA: 99.97% efficiency for the removal of 0.3 µm diameter or larger PM (submicron particulate matter)

 – ULPA: 99.9995% efficiency for the removal of 0.12 µm diameter or larger PM (submicron particulate matter)